willfurnass/sheffield_hpc/iceberg/software/libs/nagfortran.rst

 **fll6i25dcl**

 * The module file is on the system at ``/usr/local/modulefiles/libs/intel/15/NAG/fll6i25dcl``
-* The module file is `on github <https://github.com/rcgsheffield/sheffield_hpc/blob/master/software/modulefiles/libs/intel/15/NAG/fll6i25dcl>`_.
+* The module file is :download:`on github </iceberg/software/modulefiles/libs/intel/15/NAG/fll6i25dcl>`.

 **fll6a24dpl**